SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 Of course, you should use your judgement to decide if the email needs to become a PBI.
 For example:

+- Does the email contain 1 or more actionable tasks?
+If not, do not turn into an email.

+- Does the feedback contain confidential information?
+If so, do not turn into an email.

 - Will the task take less than 15 minutes to complete?
 If so, follow the ["touch it once" principle](/the-touch-it-once-principle) and do it immediately.

 - Is the [emails marked urgent](/work-in-order-of-importance-aka-priorities)?
 Urgent emails should be done immediately unless they are clearly not an emergency.